gayathrium4567/passiveradar/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [python]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: []
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [numpy,matplotlib,scipy,scikit,seaborn]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [VS Code, Git]

 **For Hardware:**
-- Main components: [List main components]
+- Main components: [No hardware, just simulationList main components]
 - Specifications: [Technical specifications]
 - Tools required: [List tools needed]